xiaojin201908/squirrel2/README.md

 # Website Functions
 - view the details of each squirrel sighting on home page
-- update the details of each squirrel sighting
+- update the details of each squirrel sighting by click on each ID
 - add a new squirrel sighting to database
 - view the location of 100 squirrel sightings in central park on the map
 - get a general view of squirrel sightings statistics (counts of running, eating, climbing, shift, and mean of latitudes)